ETIAS for Denmark

 Note: UK citizens who still possess a valid EHIC may use it until its expiration date.

 The GHIC does not replace travel insurance.
-Although this is not a mandatory requirement, it is strongly recommended to get travel insurance for Denmark and all other Schengen Area states.
+Although this is not a mandatory requirement, it is strongly recommended to get travel insurance for Denmark and all other Schengen area states.

 British representation in Denmark

-Aside from the embassy in Denmark’s capital city, Copenhagen, the UK has four consulates in the Nordic country.
-Below are the main offices:
+Aside from the embassy in Denmark’s capital city, Copenhagen, the UK has 4 consulates in the country.

 Denmark representation in the UK